Wellington railway station: NZR head office

 In 1991, as a result of a major restructuring of the New Zealand Railways Corporation, ownership of the land and buildings was retained by the Railways Corporation while a new organisation known as New Zealand Rail Limited took over rail operations including freight distribution, commuter and long-distance passenger services and the Interisland ferry service.
 Both organisations retained offices in the building.
 In 1993, New Zealand Rail Limited was sold to a private business consortium, which became Tranz Rail Holdings Limited in 1995.
-In 2000, Tranz Rail moved to its head office to Auckland but retained space for operational management of the railway network.
+In 2000, Tranz Rail moved its head office to Auckland but retained space for operational management of the railway network.
 In 2004, Tranz Rail was sold and renamed Toll NZ Ltd, which then sold the track and infrastructure back to the Railways Corporation.

+Victoria University of Wellington west wing

 Between August 2003 and October 2008, the building was refurbished at a cost of NZ$14.6 million to house part of Victoria University in the West wing and Toll NZ (now KiwiRail) in the East wing.
-This work included a seismic upgrade, restoration and refurbishment, and installing three new lifts and dedicated access in the south-west corner to the university wing from the concourse.
+This work included a seismic upgrade, restoration and refurbishment, and installation of three new lifts and dedicated access in the southwest corner to the university wing from the concourse.
 The architect was Athfield Architects with construction undertaken by Fletcher Construction.
-As part of this reorganization of the building, the 24-hour train control centre was relocated from the western wing to the eastern side of the southern part of the building.
+As part of this reorganisation of the building, the 24-hour train control centre was relocated from the western wing to the eastern side of the southern part of the building.

 On 4 December 2006, the New World Railway Metro supermarket opened on the ground floor.
 This coincided with the closure of the Railway Kiosk and the American Hotdog vendor.

+Facilities

+The ground floor has always provided services for long-distance travellers and local passengers including a restaurant, cafes, a bar, a shoe repair shop, and a dry cleaners.
+The New World Railway Metro supermarket occupied part of the ground floor from 2006 until its closure in March 2024.